 Care and Maintenance

-General Cleaning: Erasable Marker Pens contain an ink that dries instantly and is easily erased with cloth, tissue or Chalkboard eraser.
+General Cleaning: Erasable markers, such as Rite-On markers, contain an ink that dries instantly and should be easily erased.
 After a period of use, a film or haze could develop on the surface of the board, which is the result of the ink residue that might not be completely removed when the board is erased.
 Even though the film exists, the marker colors remain vivid.
-By using a spray-on type of glass cleaner, the board may be given a thorough cleaning.
-Simple spray the surface and briskly rub with a clean cloth.
-Then rinse with clear water.
+By using Green Erase or a spray-on type of glass cleaner, the board may be given a thorough cleaning.
+Simply spray the surface and briskly rub with a clean microfiber cloth.
+Rinse with clear water.
+Avoid using caustic or abrasive type cleaners.
+Depending on the quality of your surface, you may also use soap and water, alcohol based cleaners, glass cleaners, non-abrasive ceramic stove stop cleaners, or non-abrasive bathroom cleaners on your whiteboard.
+MooreCo Porcelain Steel Markerboards can be cleaned with any of the items mentioned on this website.
+Matte surface whiteboards may require "wet erase" to full erase marks made on the surface.
+Simply spray the surface with Green Erase and briskly rub with a clean microfiber cloth.
+Rinse with clear water.
 Avoid using caustic or abrasive type cleaners.

-Removing Soil Marks: Soil marks (such as paint, oil, crayon stains, tape marks, etc.), which cannot be removed with washing, may be removed without damage to the board surface by using household cleaners or cleaning fluids such as denatured alcohol.
-Under no circumstances should cleaners which contain paint remover be used.
+Removing Soil Marks: Soil marks (such as paint, oil, crayon stains, tape marks, etc.), which cannot be removed with washing, may be removed without damage to the board surface by using MooreCo Green Erase, household cleaners or cleaning fluids such as denatured alcohol or glass cleaner.
+Under no circumstances should cleaners which contain paint remover or abrasives be used.

-- Wipe surface with a clean cloth moistened with a liquid glass cleaner.
+- Wipe surface with a clean cloth moistened with a liquid glass cleaner such as Green Erase.

 - Rinse with clean, clear water.